 2. Stay Relevant

 The next is to be relevant.
 Make it easy for other users to find you!
 Make sure tags use words that best describe and categorise your photo…what may seem obvious is often forgotten as there are hundreds of millions of photos on Instagram, therefore being generic is not the best way to make your image stand out from the crowd.
-This may help you to achieve a few additional likes but will certainly not be as positive in connecting you with individuals that share similar interests to you, and lets be direct – that is the reason why we use social media, to connect with individuals who share a similar interest to us and to find inspiration.
+This may help you to achieve a few additional likes.
+However, this will certainly not be as positive in connecting you with individuals that share similar interests to you, and let us be direct – that is the reason why we use social media, to connect with individuals who share a similar interest to us to find inspiration.